-- sectors with solar and wind generation sources, energy storage systems will be necessary to manage peak loads and turn intermittent sources into relatively consistent sources of energy. - Renewable Electricity Standard.
-Act 56 established a renewable energy standard (RES) which requires Vermont's electric utilities to source 55% of their retail electricity from renewable sources by 2017, 75% by 2032, and 90% by 2050. - Among the three electric utilities that operate within Chittenden County, Green Mountain Power's supply is now 100% carbon free post and 68% renewable now and will be 100% renewable by 2030.
+- Peak Loads and Resilience.
+Grid resilience is valued by both residents and business.
+Vermont's weather and landscape patterns make the state vulnerable to power outages.
+Therefore, coupling distributed energy generation with battery storage systems will help to improve grid resilience.
+Moreover, as the region electrifies the heating and transportation sectors with solar and wind generation sources, energy storage systems will be necessary to manage peak loads and turn intermittent sources into relatively consistent sources of energy. - Renewable Energy Standard.
+Act 56 established a renewable energy standard (RES) which requires Vermont's electric utilities to source 55% of their retail electricity from renewable sources by 2017, 75% by 2032, and 90% by 2050. - Among the three electric utilities that operate within Chittenden County, Green Mountain Power's supply is now 100% carbon free; it is also currently 68% renewable and will be 100% renewable by 2030.
 Burlington Electric Department's portfolio is also 100% renewable.
-Both utilities claim these achievements post renewable energy credit sales.
-Vermont Electric Co-op plans to meet or exceed its RES obligations by 2030. - While the region's baseline electricity consumption overwhelmingly comes from carbon-free and even renewable sources, during peak demand times that exceed renewables' capacity the demand must be met with imports from the New England (NE) System Mix.
+Both utilities claim these achievements post renewable energy credit sales (RECS).
+Vermont Electric Co-op plans to meet or exceed its RES obligations by 2030. - While the region's baseline electricity consumption overwhelmingly comes from carbon-free and even renewable sources, during peak demand times energy from renewables is not sufficient.
 To meet the demand, peak electricity is mostly provided by natural gas generation, which is a source of greenhouse gas emissions. - The RES requires electric utilities to work with customers to reduce fossil fuel use and decrease carbon emissions from transportation and thermal heating by offering new innovative programs and services to their customers.
 For example, electric utilities serving the region are offering incentives for electric vehicles, charging equipment and heat pumps to meet the statute and deliver innovation. - Vermont's rural nature offers challenges for the transmission and distribution of energy.
 It is important to maintain and develop an energy production, transmission, and distribution infrastructure in Chittenden County that is efficient, reliable, cost-effective, and environmentally responsible.
 The Vermont Electricity Power Company (VELCO) is Vermont's electricity transmission utility.
 VELCO's 2021 Long-range Transmission Plan notes that the regional transmission system serving West Central Vermont adequately serves current needs, yet may require substantial upgrades in future years, particularly as more local electricity generation occurs.
 Several of the principal electricity distribution utilities serving the region, including Burlington Electric, Green Mountain Power, Washington Electric Coop, and Vermont Electric Coop, all have areas with significant system constraints where future system upgrades may be needed. - The cost of electricity is impacted by the distance it travels.
 When electricity is transmitted over long distances a significant amount of electricity is lost.
 Locating generation near electric loads reduces transmission losses and may result in more cost-effective retail electricity rates.